piciji/denise/readme.md

 * unplugged joypads will not be forgot anymore
 * transfer file names of loaded software to the savestate description field
 * added diagonal joypad directions as optional virtual keys to activate it by single keyboard stroke
+* added japanese translation [thanks to Ulgon]
+* launch associated files in fullscreen (from command line, or file association)

 ## 1.0.6
 * polished OS X UI ... looks ok now for Mojave dark theme